joeshub/css-in-react/05-react-css-modules/workshop/README.md

 in /public/external/Nav.js and import it into App.js and render it just before the header section.

-## 2. Why did our header color change?
+## 2. We just added a global nav button, but the header color has also changed, why is this?

 Examine
 /public/external/nav.css and